 G-S.6.
 Marking Operational Controls, Indications, and Features. - All operational controls, indications, and features, including switches, lights, displays, push buttons, and other means, shall be clearly and definitely identified.
 The use of approved pictograms or symbols shall be acceptable.
+[Nonretroactive as of January 1, 1977]

-- G-S.7.
-Lettering.
-All required markings and instructions shall be distinct and easily readable and shall be of such character that they will not tend to become obliterated or illegible. - G-S.8.
-Provision for Sealing Electronic Adjustable Components.
-A device shall be designed with provision(s) for applying a security seal that must be broken, or for using other approved means of providing security (e.g., data change audit trail available at the time of inspection), before any change that detrimentally affects the metrological integrity of the device can be made to any electronic mechanism.
+G-S.7.
+Lettering. - All required markings and instructions shall be distinct and easily readable and shall be of such character that they will not tend to become obliterated or illegible.

+G-S.8.
+Provision for Sealing Electronic Adjustable Components. - A device shall be designed with provision(s) for applying a security seal that must be broken, or for using other approved means of providing security (e.g., data change audit trail available at the time of inspection), before any change that detrimentally affects the metrological integrity of the device can be made to any electronic mechanism.
+[Nonretroactive as of January 1, 1990]